conanjm/twolffpiggott.github.io/_posts/2017-04-04-CS231n-basic-backpropagation-derivation.md

 \end{align}
 $$

 we're interested in deriving the derivative of the loss with respect to the weights and biases.
-Starting with the weights, we can use the chain rule to get to the desired derivative via the derivatives of the loss with respect to the scores.
+Starting with the weights, we can use the chain rule to get to the desired derivative via the derivatives of the loss with respect to the scores

 $$
 \begin{align}